Announcing a Gun Page For Everybody Else

 Plus, I can’t let Joshua Spodek use up all the good words.

-Big Jim has a lot of stuff to talk about.
+I have a lot of stuff to talk about.

 “Christ Carrying the Cross” by El Greco (1541 – 7 April 1614), at El Greco’s site, assumed allowed under public domain.